 Our Colombiana teacher, Paula, says that in Ecuador, it’s more common to fill the empanada with a rice and chicken or shrimp mixture, rather than a potato-base mixture.

-Now, go forth and let there be EMPANADAS!
+Now that you know how to make Colombian empanadas, go forth and let there be EMPANADAS!

 --Carolyn V. Hamilton, Editor & Chief Adventuress